Be Graceful to Your Heart

 6. Physician Inactivity:

-A lack of physical inactivity comes with great risks.
+A lack of physical inactivity comes with significant risks.

 Wearing-J.Crew-Tweed-Pencil-Skirt-Tweed-blazer-two-tone-t-strap-pumps-Eugenia-Hargrove-Age-of-Grace-2